arshmankhalid88/Netflix-Data-Analysis/Readme.md

 4. **Key Analysis Questions**

 ## Materials and Methods
 The dataset used in this project includes various attributes related to Netflix content, such as titles, release years, ratings, and available countries.
-The specific dataset can be obtained from [Kaggle: Netflix Movies and TV Shows](https://www.kaggle.com/datasets/shubhendra/Netflix-Movies-and-TV-Shows).
+The specific dataset can be obtained from [Kaggle: Full Netflix Dataset](https://www.kaggle.com/datasets/octopusteam/full-netflix-dataset).
 The analysis involves data cleaning, exploratory data analysis, and visualization techniques.

 ## Key Analysis Questions
 - What are the trends in Netflix content over the years?